Policy Targeting under Network Interference: Conclusions

 \section{Conclusions}

-In this paper, we have introduced a novel method for estimating treatment allocation rules under network interference.
-Motivated by applications in the social sciences, we consider arbitrary constrained environments, and we accommodate for policy functions that do not necessarily depend on network information.
-The proposed methodology is valid for a generic class of network formation models, and it relies on semi-parametric estimators.
-We provide a mixed-integer linear programming formulation to the optimization problem, and we discuss strong theoretical guarantees on the regret of the policy under network interference.
+This paper introduced a method for estimating treatment rules under network interference.
+It considers constrained environments, and accommodates policy functions that do not necessarily depend on network information.
+The proposed methodology is valid for a large class of networks and does not impose restrictions on covariates.
+I cast the optimization problem into a mixed-integer linear program and derive guarantees on the policy regret.

-We outlined the importance of considering the general case of random network formation whenever researchers only observe local information of the network.
-Random network formation requires to carefully re-define identification and distributional assumptions.
-We make two key assumptions: interactions are anonymous, and interference propagates at most to one or two-degree neighbors.
-We leave to future research addressing the question of optimal treatment allocation under general interactions and interference propagating on the entire network.

-Whereas the proposed methodology works for any given finite number of variables, collecting information is often costly, and policy functions that depend on a small set of variables might be preferable in many instances.
-Such concern rises new questions on penalized welfare maximization methods \citep{mbakop2016model} valid under network interference.

-Our results shed some light on the effect of the network topology on the performance of NEWM.
-Our method is particularly suited when the maximum degree is controlled.
-Future research should further explore the effect of the network topology on the performance as well as the trade-off between EWM and Network EWM in the limiting case where most of the units are completely disconnected.
+The proposed method assumes anonymous and exogenous interactions.
+Future research can address the case of endogenous interactions by explicitly modeling the endogenous component, or considering weak dependence structures as in \cite{leung2022causal}.

+This paper estimates welfare-maximizing policies when the network information on the target sample is not observed by directly maximizing the empirical welfare.
+Extending our method by incorporating partial information on the population network is an interesting future direction.
+Combining the high-dimensional estimator of the network as in \cite{alidaee2020recovering} with the empirical welfare-maximization procedure is a possible approach.

-Finally, the literature on influence maximization has often stressed the importance of structural models, whereas literature on statistical treatment choice has mostly focused on robust and often non-parametric estimation procedures.
-This paper opens new questions on the trade-off between structural assumptions and model-robust inference when estimating policy functions and exploring such trade-off remains an open research question.
+Finally, the literature on influence maximization has often relied on structural models, whereas the literature on treatment choice has focused on semiparametric estimation.
+This paper opens new questions about the trade-off between structural assumptions and model-robust estimation of policy functions.
+Exploring this trade-off remains an open question.

 \begin{appendices}